Health and Medical Concerns

 Eyes

-The eyes are slightly oval.
+The eyes are slightly oval, widely spaced, and set at a slight angle.
 They come in gold, green, blue, or odd-eyed colors.

 Ears

 The Siberian cat’s ears are medium-sized and slightly rounded at the tips.
-These are tufted with fur.
+These are broad at the base and are tufted with fur.

 Body